 As we begin a new year, our thoughts naturally turn toward the future.
-If you’re looking to grow your team, organization, or business, you’ve likely made a list of 2019 goals.
+If you’re looking to grow your team, organization, or business, you’ve likely made a list of new year goals.
 And if you’re looking to grow on a personal level, you’ve likely also thought of a New Year’s resolution (or 10).

 Having goals is important for improvement, no doubt.
 But there is an art and a science to making meaningful change.
 While it’s tempting to think of all the things we could change or would like to improve, it’s often better to focus our attention on just ONE thing.